 French Mid-Century Decorative Plate by Albert Thiry (circa 1960s)

 About the Artist: Albert Thiry (1932 - 2009) was born in Nice, France.
 His family moved to Vallauris where he spent most of the school holidays in the potteries; in 1956 he was taken on as an assistant decorator with an opportunity to make his own pieces.
 Albert and his wife, Pyot, set up their own pottery in 1961.
-Their standard production, in Vallauris clay with added grog to emphasise rusticity, resulted in delightful pieces both highly elaborate and utilitarian.
+Their standard production, in Vallauris clay with added grog to emphasize rusticity, resulted in delightful pieces both highly elaborate and utilitarian.

 H 2.5 cm / 1"